Snowshoeing, Ice Fishing, and more!

 Get the feel for ice fishing at The Wild Center, then head to a local shop in town to buy some of your own gear.
 There are tons of lakes and ponds for you to take the family on to continue the ice fishing passion.
 Local fishing shops have tons of information on best ice fishing locations, what bait to use, etc. Safety Tip: Always check ice conditions with the Tupper Lake Visitor's Center or with a local fishing shop before heading out.
 Just because there is safe ice in one area does not mean all lakes and ponds are safe.

 The Wild Center provides the perfect opportunity to bring your family to Tupper Lake this winter and try a few winter activities.
 Try out snowshoeing, ice fishing, and discover the Winter Wild Walk all during your visit.
-While you're here, check out our family-friendly cross-country ski trails, find a warm place to relax and have a drink and hot meal, and spend the night at one of our locally-owned lodging properties.
+While you're here, check out our family-friendly cross-country ski trails, find a warm place to relax and have a drink and hot meal, and spend the night at one of our locally-owned lodging properties near The Wild Center.

 Note: The inside exhibits at The Wild Center will be open this winter.
 Reservations will still be required through the winter.
 The Wild Center has gone paperless and asks that visitors use cashless payments.
 Masks are expected to be worn indoors regardless of vaccine status.

 The reason you may see media of people not wearing masks on our website is because some footage is from prior years.
 More than ever we all need to be vigilant about maintaining social distance of 6 feet or more and wearing masks when we cannot social distance.